thehalvo/homeostasis/docs/python_integration.md

 ## Conclusion

-Python support in Homeostasis provides a comprehensive solution for automating error detection and resolution in Python applications.
+Python support in Homeostasis provides a solution for automating error detection and resolution in Python applications.
 As the primary and most mature language integration in Homeostasis, it offers the most extensive features and capabilities for self-healing Python systems.